MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 > ### My Bias
 >
 > I use scoring of 1-4, no half points.
-It makes scoring tricky but in way that forces you to commit.
+It makes scoring trickier, but in way that forces you to commit.

 ---